Sleepful/Visuals/readme.md

 # to install OF

-clone OF repo, then run the install scripts at openFrameworks/scripts and add this repo as submodule
+clone OF repo, then run the install scripts at openFrameworks/scripts and add this repo as submodule (or just paste the folder on the /apps subfolder in OF)

 # to run on windows with msys2 installed